Skip to main content

 2000s redevelopment

 After JCPenney closed in 2000, the mall was showing its age.
 In 2002, Kimco Realty Corp acquired Westlake Shopping Center and began a full-scale redevelopment.
-Their aim?
-Modernize the site, increase walkability (in a car-friendly way), and bring in a new slate of national retailers and restaurants.
+Their aim was to modernize the site, increase walkability, and bring in a new slate of national retailers and restaurants.

 Updated map of Westlake Shopping Center in Daly City after Kimco Realty’s renovation, showing the open-air configuration.